-Total other income (expense), net was \$(41.6) million and \$(46.6) million during the three-month periods ended March 31, 2014 and 2013, respectively.
+Total other income (expense), net was \$(92.5) million and \$(37.8) million during the three-month periods and \$(177.2) million and \$(195.7) million during the nine-month periods ended September 30, 2014 and 2013, respectively.
 Interest expense is a large component of total other income (expense), net.
-Interest expense decreased \$10.6 million during the three-month period ended March 31, 2014, as compared to 2013 primarily due to lower borrowing rates as the result of the debt refinancing activity undertaken during the first half of 2013.
-The 2013 three-month period includes a \$9.2 million gain resulting from the purchase of the remaining shares of mFoundry, representing the difference between the fair value and carrying value of the minority-interest investment previously held.
+Interest expense decreased \$6.0 million during the three-month period and \$24.1 million during the nine-month period ended September 30, 2014, as compared to 2013 primarily due to lower borrowing rates as the result of the debt refinancing activity undertaken during 2014 and 2013.
+Other income (expense) net for the three- and nine-month periods of 2014 includes a loss of \$16.2 on a foreign currency forward contract associated with the Euro-based purchase price for our Clear2Pay acquisition, the write-off of certain previously capitalized debt issuance costs of \$5.9 million and the payment of a \$29.5 million bond premium associated with the early redemption of certain debt.
+The nine-month 2013 period includes charges of \$16.1 million for the write-off of certain previously capitalized debt issuance costs and transaction expenses related to refinancing activities and a net charge of \$45.3 million comprised of a \$51.6 million early-redemption premium incurred, offset by the premium reflected in the carrying value of the debt redeemed.
+The 2013 nine-month period also includes a \$9.2 million gain resulting from the purchase of the remaining shares of mFoundry, representing the difference between the fair value and carrying value of the minority-interest investment previously held.